 - Stay overnight at the lovely Magic Mountain Lodge

 - Sauna in the evening...

 - Northern Lights too!
 (If we are lucky)

 Lyngen is a fantastic area for ski touring with alpine peaks and a large number of varied descents for all skill levels.
 We stay at Magic Mountain Lodge where you are guaranteed to meet like-minded free-riders from all over the world, enjoy home-cooked food, and share stories from the mountains during après-ski.

-The trip starts on arrival at Magic Mountain Lodge in Lyngen.
+The trip starts on arrival in Tromsø where we will drive together to Magic Mountain Lodge in Lyngen.
 This place is run by the local couple Henrika and Patrik, two globetrotters who together have created a cozy and welcoming accommodation for like-minded guests.
-Transportation to Lyngen is not included in the price, but it is easy to get there, taking a plane from Oslo to Tromsø, and then the bus from Tromsø to Lyngen.

 Physical level and risk